 Nebraska’s 2019 abortion report was published in June 2020 by the Nebraska Department of Health and Human Services.
 The report shows that chemical abortions increased from 2018.
 Changes in Nebraska Abortions, 2018-2019 The report does not include information on Planned Parenthood’s Nebraska abortion market share.
 Abortion Totals and Trends There were 2,068 […]

-The Charlotte Lozier Institute’s summary of Kansas’ 2019 abortion report is forthcoming.
 Kansas published its preliminary 2018 abortion report in April 2019 and released the final report in November 2019.
 The report shows that abortions in the Sunflower State increased from the year before.
-Changes in Kansas Abortions, 2017-2018 Information on Planned Parenthood’s […]
+Changes in Kansas Abortions, 2017-2018 Information on Planned Parenthood’s Kansas market share is not publicly available.
+Abortion Totals and Trends […]

 This is an updated version of On Point Issue 26 and On Point Issue 29.
 To view this report as a PDF, see: Abortion Cases in the Higher Federal Courts Introduction While several states have appealed court decisions enjoining abortion restrictions to the United States Supreme Court, the Court has thus far failed to clarify or […]